 Frequently asked questions relating to Atherstone Lease Extensions

-• Hopefully an easy question for you, how much does it cost for a lease extension on a residential property in Atherstone for a three bed flat - sec 42 is already served?
+• Just a quick one, how much is the premium payable for a lease extension on a residential property in Atherstone for a three bed flat - sec 42 having been issued?

 • Other Topics